 Everything seems to be bad when it comes to weight loss.
 There are plenty of books on shelves that just wait for you to read them and implant a new fear on you.
-If you take a look on popular sites that are selling diet books, you can find all sorts of bogus diets.
+If you take a look at popular sites that are selling diet books, you can find all sorts of bogus diets.
 Let’s not even talk about reading articles on the internet.
-You can find cabbage soup diets, meat only diets, low fat diets, low carbohydrate diets and even cotton diets.
+You can find cabbage soup diets, meat only diets, low-fat diets, low-carbohydrate diets and even cotton diets.
 Yes… It’s crazy.
 There are people that tried all kinds of diets.

 Can you believe this?

 It’s no wonder that the general population is overweight.
 Even when they want to diet, they are being misled into trying nonsense dieting methods that don’t work.
 So, what works?